valkey-io/valkey-doc/topics/client-list.md

 ---
-title: "Valkey Clients"
+title: "Client list"
-linkTitle: "Valkey Clients"
 description: Overview of Valkey clients and features
 ---

 Selecting the right client is a complex task, given that there are over 200 clients compatible with Valkey across different programming languages.
 This document offers an overview of recommended Valkey clients for various programming languages.
 To be included in this list, a client must support a mandatory set of features, such as TLS support and cluster mode.
-Additionally, for each language, we have provided a list of advanced features supported by the respective clients, highlighting the unique advantages of one client over another.
+Additionally, a table of advanced features supported by the respective clients is provided, highlighting the unique advantages of one client over another.

 Mandatory Features Overview
 ----